MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/04a-use-own-data.md

     This code submits a prompt and specifies that the *file_search* tool can be used to search the vector store and the *web_search* tool can be used or general web searches.

 1. Save the changes to the code file.
-Then, in the terminal pane, use the following command to run the program:
+Then, in the terminal pane, use the following command to sign into Azure.

+    ```powershell
+    az login
+    ```

+    > **Note**: In most scenarios, just using *az login* will be sufficient.
+However, if you have subscriptions in multiple tenants, you may need to specify the tenant by using the *--tenant* parameter.
+See [Sign into Azure interactively using the Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli-interactively) for details.

+1. When prompted, follow the instructions to sign into Azure.
+Then complete the sign in process in the command line, viewing (and confirming if necessary) the details of the subscription containing your Foundry hub.
+1. After you have signed in, enter the following command to run the application:

     ```powershell
    python tools-app.py